This post may contain affiliate links. Please read our disclosure policy.

 - Salt the eggplant to remove excess moisture.
 This technique is something I always do when cooking with eggplant because of its high water content.
 To avoid soggy eggplant after cooking, I highly recommend salting the eggplant and allowing it to rest and release its moisture.

 - Use a broiler if you don’t have a grill or grill pan.
 This recipe works great under a broiler.
 Once the broiler is preheated, place the eggplant on a sheet pan coated with cooking spray or lined with parchment paper.
-Broil for 2-3 minutes, then flip and broil for another 2-3 minutes; watching it closely so it doesn’t burn.
+Broil for 2-3 minutes, then flip and broil for another 2-3 minutes; watch it closely, so it doesn’t burn.

 Frequently asked questions